Open your mind to new perspectives

 There are several options for continuing Integration that we began planning during your Preparation Session - and we can revise that if you’d like to.
 If you have a therapist, with your consent, I’ll send my notes about your journey to them after our Session.
 We’ll discuss other Integration offerings that you’re interested in.

-I am NOT a therapist but will offer Integration Circle Services as well as Integration Services called Metanoesis CARE® - which includes practices that encourage participation in a Community of like-minded people, Acceptance of the insights you had during your journey, Resilience building exercises, and Engagement with techniques that can help the effects of the journey to endure over an extended period of time, like yoga, meditation and mindfulness.
+I am NOT a therapist but will offer Integration Circle Services as well as Integration Services called Metanoesis CARE® - which includes practices that encourage participation in a Community of like-minded people, Acceptance of the insights you had during your journey, Resilience building exercises, and Embodiment with practices that may help the insights from the journey to endure over an extended period of time, like yoga, art, meditation and mindfulness.
+You can also choose to Do-It-Yourself after reviewing the various types of therapy and practices in my Integration Guide.

 I’ll check in with you several times and stay in touch with you for as long as you want me to.